 You might think: what does a boring SEO tool do in this list of fun social tools?
 The fact is, online reputation has a lot to do with how your site and your backlink profile look, and what your Google rankings are.

 SEO SpyGlass, therefore, is here to monitor your backlink profile and not let any spammy links get associated with your website and ruin your rankings.

 SEO SpyGlass claims to have the most up-to-date link index on the market, and we have no reason not to trust them.
 But that’s not the main advantage of this tool: it also analyzes the authority of each of your links and measures the Penalty Risk of your backlinks, saving your website from possible algorithmic and manual search engine penalties.

-Pricing: There’s a free version available with a limited number of backlinks to analyze.
-Paid plans start at $124.75 per year.
+Trial: No, but there’s a free version available with a limited number of backlinks to analyze.

 ReviewTrackers analyzes the ongoing customer feedback and presents you with some conclusions as to which aspects of your business are mentioned the most and might require your attention.